stevekrouse/stevekrouse.github.io/life-plan.md

 4. My physical health
 5. My relationship with my significant other
 6. My relationships with my mom, dad, and brothers
-7. My relationships with my closest friends (including Eli K, Zach W, Zach V, Matt M, Potluck, Jonathan L, Eric L)
+7. My relationships with my ~5 closest friends
 8. My work
 9. My relationships with my extended family
-10. My relationships with my 20 closest friends (not prioritized or exhuastive: Nicole K, Sam S, Docks, Harrison L, Steven P, Matt G, Sam A, Maddy M, Edward L, Brett B, Sasha, AJ S, Nicole G, Sydney S, Kyle G, Dan S, Blake B)
+10. My relationships with my ~20 closest friends

 An important thing to note here is that these priorities assume "equal quantities of import" of each of the above.
 For example, if I'm a little bit sad but my significant other is really sad, I will of course address her mental health issues before my own.